 If you are following along, you have added $22,800 new revenue for the year, after discounts and marketing costs.

-The goal though is to improve your occupancy rate by considerably more, which in turn represents a significant number for any property.
+The goal of course is to improve your occupancy rate by considerably more, representing a significant number for any property.

 How do you get the discount into your guest’s hands?